-Revenues - There was an \$8.1 million General Fund budget to actual variance during this fiscal year.
+Revenues - There was an \$3.1 million General Fund budget to actual variance during this fiscal year.
 Much of this was due to the method used to budget the federal revenues.
 Other factors include:

-- ♦ The local source revenues came in \$0.1 million higher than budgeted due to local property taxes coming in higher than expected. - The state source revenues were \$2.0 million less than budgeted primarily due to deferring At Risk funds and funds not used in the GSRP grant which does not end until September 30th. - The federal source revenues were \$6.4 million less than budgeted.
+- The local source revenues came in \$0.06 million higher than budgeted due to local property taxes coming in higher than expected. - The state source revenues were \$0.4 million less than budgeted primarily due to deferring At Risk funds and funds not used in the GSRP grant which does not end until September 30th.

+The federal source revenues were \$2.7 million less than budgeted.
 This was due to the budgeting of the entire grant which would not have been received by the end of the fiscal year for grants such as Title I and Title II part A.

-Expenditures - Actual expenditures were under budget by \$10.7 million in the total General Fund.
+Expenditures - Actual expenditures were under budget by \$4.9 million in the total General Fund.
 The significant changes by functional category are as follows:

-- ◆ The instruction budget was under budget by \$5.8 million due to inability to staff positions, payout for retirees less than anticipated and the method of budgeting used for the federal funds. - The supporting services expenditures were under budget by \$4.6 million.
-This is primarily due to the budgeting of the Instructional Staff Category area which, again, ties to the budgeting method of the grant funds.
-There were some vacancies that could not be filled that account for the differences in other areas such as pupil services and staff services.

-◆ The community services category is under budget by \$0.3 million due to the budgetary method for grant funds.
+- The instruction budget was under budget by \$3.1 million due to inability to staff positions and the method of budgeting used for the federal funds. - The supporting services expenditures were under budget by \$1.9 million.
+This is primarily due to the grant budgeting for the instructional staff.
+In addition, there were some general fund vacancies that could not be filled that account for the differences in other areas such as pupil services and staff services. - The community services category is under budget by \$0.09 million due to the budgetary method used for grant funds.